Angel Dzhambazki: Political views and statements

 Since the start of his political career, Dzhambazki has opposed the role of the Movement for Rights and Freedoms in Bulgarian politics, declaring the party as "toxic" and a "criminal organization".

+In October 2015, Dzhambazki asserted that "the centre of Sofia is turning into a Little Arabia, while its peripheries are becoming unsafe; there are also too many gypsy autonomous enclaves", in a tone characteristic of his far-right party.
+In March 2017, Dzhambazki described himself as a Bulgarian nationalist.

 In April 2019, Dzhambazki celebrated the cancellation of Bulgaria's "National Strategy for Children (2019-2030)", which he stated was "scandalous" and would "legalize controversial practices in childrearing, debate the role of the family and parents and lead to a conclusion that would lead the country along the perverted lines of countries such as Norway or the Netherlands".
 He declared that the cancellation of the strategy was a victory for himself and his party, which he opined would continue to "fight to defend tradition, the family and Christian values" and against "multiculturalism and eurobureaocratism".

 Dzhambazki condemned a statement to the UN general assembly by Bulgarian Foreign Minister Ekaterina Zaharieva regarding child rights on 27 September 2019, stating that he found it "unacceptable" for the interests of the child to be viewed as "isolated" from its parents or to come into conflict with the parent's interests.
 He also stated that he found it "unacceptable" for biological parents to have the same status as legal guardians and social services put in care of children.

 On 26 November 2019, he condemned the Istanbul Convention against domestic violence, which he stated would not prevent violence against women, but instead "destroy the Christian family and traditional values, consisting of a man, woman and their children", adding that "everything else is a perversion and gender propaganda".